strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-`@authenticate('jwt', {"required": [PermissionKey.ViewOwnUser]})` is how we authenticate this API.
+We will authenticate this API with `@authenticate('jwt', {"required": [PermissionKey.ViewOwnUser]})`.
 The first parameter `jwt` specify which authentication strategy you want to use for this API.
-If you have more than one strategy, make you choice here.
+If you have more than one strategy, make your choice here.
 The second parameter is an object which has one field `required` (array of `PermissionKey`).
-It specify what permissions are required to access this API.
+It specifies which permissions are required to access this API.
 In this case, the only required permission is `ViewOwnUser`.
-Because this API only show current logged-in user information.
+Because this API only shows current logged-in user information.
 You can customize permissions based on your APIs.

 To get current logged-in user information, simply call `this.getCurrentUser()`.